 I've assumed that you will opt to have your gas and electricity supply with one supplier (as it almost always cheaper) and that you are not on a pre-paid meter.
 To work out your annual energy usage either:

 - find a recent energy bill which details your annual gas and electricity usage in kilowatt-hours (kWh) or

 - if you have an online account with your energy company log-in and note down the annual usage figures which should be summarised (then skip to Step 3)

-- or alternatively calculate it yourself.
+- or alternatively, calculate it yourself.
 I explain how to at the bottom of this article under 'further reading'.

 While most of the comparison sites are able to provide estimates of your usage based on the amount you currently pay a month or the size of your house, it's far more accurate to input real annual energy usage figures.

-STEP 4 - Use this simple tool
+Step 4 - Use this simple site

-You'll be forwarded to a simple tool where you'll need to fill in details of your current gas and electricity supplier, your current tariff (this will be on your latest bill) and your annual usage figures from Step 2.
+You'll be forwarded to a simple site where you'll need to fill in details of your current gas and electricity supplier, your current tariff (this will be on your latest bill) and your annual usage figures from Step 2.

 Step 6 - Choose the best energy deal and click on apply.